Kitbashery/kitbashery.github.io/README.md

 Example:
 https://kitbashery.com/docs/game-kit/game-kit-pdf.html

-Reccommended to find a .html to .pdf converter.
 Some pages will be already converted; those .pdf files can be found under the releases tab.